 Types of Rooms

 Most students in student housing live in shared apartments.
 All students living in a shared apartment have their own bedroom, but share the kitchen and bathroom.
 Between two and eight students live in a shared apartment.
-Only students of the same gender will share a two-bedroom apartment, all other shared apartments are mixed-gender.
+Only students of the same gender will share a two-bedroom apartment.
 There is also a very small number of single apartments available.
 Single apartments are equipped with a personal kitchen and bathroom.

 Appliances and Equipment

 The student housing kitchens are equipped with a hot plate and refrigerator.
 There are no ovens.
 Not all shared apartments have dishes.
-You can bring your own set of dishes (a cup, a plate, cutlery, etc.) or buy some in Mannheim.
 Toilet paper, dish soap, detergent, etc. will not be provided.
-You will have to buy these household articles yourself.
 Every residence hall has a laundry room with washers and dryers.
 You may pay for washing and drying using your ecUM (student ID).

 Rent, including utilities*: about EUR 295 to EUR 420